Maxalaar/Against_The_Swarm/card_content/drone/drone.typ

     "If in zone 3 or 2, Advance.",
     "If in zone 1, Attack."
   ),
-  flavor: "Mass-produced by the Swarm, they form the expendable bulk of any invasion force.", )
+  flavor: "Mass-produced, they form the expendable bulk of any invasion force.", )

 #let make_drone(